-This Master Services Agreement (this “Agreement”) is entered into by and between Argyle Systems Inc., a Delaware corporation (“Argyle,” “we,” “us,” or “our”) and you (“Customer,” “you,” or “your”).
+This Master Services Agreement (this “Agreement”) is entered into by and between Argyle Systems Inc., a Delaware corporation (“Argyle,” “we,” “us,” or “our”) and you (“Client,” “you,” or “your”).
 You and Argyle may sometimes be referred to in this Agreement as a “Party” or collectively as the “Parties.”

 If you are entering into this Agreement on behalf of a legal entity, you represent that you have the authority to bind such entity to this Agreement, in which case the terms “you” or “your” refers to such entity.